georgezhao2010/fordpass_china/README_en.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Custom-orange.svg)](https://github.com/custom-components/hacs)

-The Ford FordPass integration components for Home Assistant.
+The Ford FordPass integration component for Home Assistant.

-If your Ford vehicles could access via FordPass App, This component allow you control your vehicle or get vehicle details in Home Assistant.
+If your Ford vehicle could access via FordPass App, This component allows you to control your vehicle or get vehicle information in Home Assistant.
 To use this component, you need a FordPass account, if you do not have one, register one in FordPass App.

 **attention: This compontent can be used inside china mainland only**

 # Features

-This component supports more vehicle details than officially FordPass App.
+This component supports more vehicle information than official FordPass App.

 ## Remote controls
 - Start/stop vehicle
 - Lock/unlock vehicle

-## Vehicle details
+## Vehicle information
-- Last know GPS coordinates
+- Last known GPS coordinates
 - Fuel level
 - Odometer
-- Distance to empty
+- Remainder range
 - Oil Life
 - Ignition status
-- Doors status
+- Door status
-- Windows status
+- Window status
-- Tires Pressure
+- Tire Pressure
 - Battery health and voltage

 # Installtion